complxalgorithm/TweetKeywordMapper/README.md

 ```
 git clone https://github.com/complxalgorithm/TweetKeywordMapper.git
 ```
-Next, set the workspace of your project (i.e., your ArcGIS Pro project) within the TweetKeywordConstants_TEMP.py file.
+Next, set the workspace of your project (i.e., your ArcGIS Pro project) within the <em>constants_TEMP.py</em> file.
 Your workspace can either be within the TweetKeywordMapper directory that you downloaded, or in a different directory.
-You then need to set the name of the default csv file.
+You then need to set the name of the default CSV/XLSX file.
 This file should be located within the TweetKeywordMapper directory.
-If no file with the set name exists, the program will create a blank csv file with the appropriate fields.

 #### Install Requirements
 You can install all modules other than ArcPy by running the following command within the TweetKeywordMapper directory: